 Artūrs Lokastovs, 27, has lived in Ziepniekkalns on and off for 22 years since his parents moved there.

-“I would suggest it to anyone who wants a place to live for an acceptable price, away from the everyday hustle and bustle of the city centre.
-There is a huge park and the woods are just across the street, so anyone who enjoys a calm walk once in a while will like it.
+“I’d suggest it to anyone who wants a place to live for an acceptable price, away from the everyday hustle and bustle of the city centre.
+There’s a huge park and the woods are just across the street, so anyone who enjoys a calm walk once in a while will like it.
 There are also opportunities to do sports – gym, yoga, that kind of thing.

-Speaking of neighbours – as far as I know, they are ok, since they don’t mind me having parties (even on weekdays) and never call the police!
+Speaking of neighbours – as far as I know, they’re ok, since they don’t mind me having parties (even on weekdays) and never call the police!

 The main problems Artūrs notes are the lack of parking spaces and having to navigate between all the potholes on the terrible roads.
 He feels safe in Ziepniekkalns but notes it may take time for some people to get used to it.
 “At least it feels safer than many other neighbourhoods in Riga” he says.